 Los Angeles (Calif.)
 Metro fare capping and free rides

-In Los Angeles, starting in summer 2023, a new fare structure will begin.
-Those using the TAP card will never pay more than $5 each day or $18 each week for unlimited metro rides.
+In Los Angeles, those using the TAP card never pay more than $5 each day or $18 each week for unlimited metro rides.

 LA Metro also offers reduced fare programs for low-income households, students, seniors, disabled persons, and employees of participating businesses.
 For example, the LIFE program offers a free 90-day pass upon sign up, 20 free rides per month, and discounted rides to keep costs down for low-income residents of LA County.